Circling Lake Michigan

 A bike trail connects North Beach to the Racine Zoo and downtown, where kids can run through the multi-jet fountain at Pershing Park without getting sandy.

-Milwaukee is a destination in itself, though its lakeshore is lined with tourist attractions and is fun to cruise either in a car or on a bike.
+Like Chicago, Milwaukee is a destination in itself.
+Its lakeshore is lined with tourist attractions and is fun to cruise either in a car or on a bike.

 Port Washington is a stop on the Interurban bicycle trail and a good place to charter a fishing boat.